unocss/unocss/docs/presets/attributify.md

 ## Valueless attributify

-In addition to Windi CSS’s attributify mode, this presets also supports valueless attributes.
+In addition to Windi CSS’s attributify mode, this preset also supports valueless attributes.

 For example,